liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/01-understanding-guestbooksactivity.markdown

 # Understanding GuestbooksActivity's UI [](id=understanding-guestbooksactivitys-ui)

 Recall that you used Android Studio's Navigation Drawer Activity template to create `GuestbooksActivity`.
-Any activity created by this template contains a navigation drawer and all the components the activity needs.
+Any activity this template creates contains a navigation drawer and all the components the activity needs.
 This includes layout files that display content.
 Currently, these files contain simple placeholder content.
 You'll replace this content shortly with content from your